martinthomson/ppm-dap/draft-pda-core.md

 ## Private aggregation via secret sharing

 The main cryptographic tool used for achieving this privacy goal is *additive secret sharing*.
-Rather than send its input in the clear, each client "splits" its measurements into a sequence of *shares* and sends a share to each of the aggregators.
+Rather than send its input in the clear, each client splits its measurements into a sequence of *shares* and sends a share to each of the aggregators.
 Additive secret sharing has two important properties:
-- First, it's impossible to deduce the measurement without knowing *all* of the shares.
+- It's impossible to deduce the measurement without knowing *all* of the shares.
-- Second, it allows the aggregators to compute the final output by first adding up their measurements shares locally, then combining the results to obtain the final output.
+- It allows the aggregators to compute the final output by first adding up their measurements shares locally, then combining the results to obtain the final output.

 Consider an illustrative example.
 Suppose there are three clients and two aggregators.
 Each client `i` holds a single measurement in the form of a